ItzDuolingo/OS/README.md

 - User deletion
 - Ability to change user's passwords
 - Ability to promote users to admins
+- Ability to demote admins to users
+- Ability for devs to promote users or/and admins to devs
+- Ability for devs to demote admins and devs to users
+- NOTE: All dev functions are dev exclusive

 ## Changelog

+### v1.1
+- Admins and devs can now demote other admins to users
+- Devs can now promote admins and users to devs
+- Devs can now demote devs to users
+- Devs have the same access as admins inside of the admin dashboard
+- Admin dashboard now has dev specific options

 ### v1.0
 - Initial usable version